 Submission and Opening of Tenders

 Tenderers must deposit their tenders in the tender box as specified in the tender notice (“Specified Tender Box”) before the tender closing date and time stipulated in the tender notice.
 We will not consider any tenders received after tender closing and any tenders not deposited in the Specified Tender Box.
 Late and misplaced tenders will be returned to the tenderers.
 For electronic tendering, tenderers must ensure that transmission of their tenders to the electronic tendering system is completed before the tender closing date and time specified in the tender notice.
 In case of blockage of the public access to the location of the Specified Tender Box on the tender closing date, the Government will announce extension of the tender closing time until further notice.
 Following removal of the blockage, the Government will announce the extended tender closing time as soon as practicable.
 The above announcements will be made via press releases on the website of the Information Services Department (http://www.info.gov.hk/gia/general/today.htm).

-After tender closing, the designated tender opening team will open the respective tender box.
+After tender closing, the designated tender opening team will commence the tender opening procedures immediately.
 Only tenders which are due are opened and authenticated by the tender opening team.
 The tender opening team will make appropriate records of the tenders received and then send the originals of the authenticated tenders to the procuring entity for evaluation.

 Evaluation of Tenders